§ 9-1.1-4. Civil actions for false claims.

 (e) Certain actions barred.

-(1) No court shall have jurisdiction over an action brought by a former or present member of the guard under subsection 9-1.1-4(b) (actions by private persons) against a member of the guard arising out of such person's service in the guard.
+(1) No court shall have jurisdiction over an action brought by a former or present member of the guard under this section (actions by private persons) against a member of the guard arising out of the person's service in the guard.

-(4)(A) The court shall dismiss an action or claim under this section, unless opposed by the state, if substantially the same allegations or transactions as alleged in the action or claim where publically disclosed:
+(4)(A) The court shall dismiss an action or claim under this section, unless opposed by the state, if substantially the same allegations or transactions as alleged in the action or claim were publicly disclosed:

 (i) In a state criminal, civil, or administrative hearing, in which the state or its agents is a party;